wouterfennis/copilot-lab/labs/lab-05-test-first/README.md

 4. Refine tests (naming, clarity).
 5. Prompt: "Generate the `StringTools` class so all tests pass; avoid regex unless needed.".
 6. Run tests; iterate with Copilot for any failures.
+7. How can a test-first approach be documented for future features?

+**We want to work 'test-first' or Test Driven Development in this lab.
+Ask Copilot how this specific workflow can be enforced in this project?**

+**With the enforcement in place, if you ask Copilot to add a feature in a new Copilot session.
+Is the TDD workflow being followed?**

 ## Prompts to Try